PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

 Block-Independent Databases and Multivalued Inputs
 --------------------------------------------------

-The default path through :sqlfunc:`add_provenance` and the per-row ``INSERT`` trigger allocates one fresh ``input`` gate per tuple, so each row of a provenance-tracked base table is an independent Bernoulli variable.
+By default, :sqlfunc:`add_provenance` associates one ``input`` gate per tuple (created lazily on first reference), so each row of a provenance-tracked base table is an independent Bernoulli variable.
 That is the **tuple-independent** probabilistic database (TID) model.

 ProvSQL additionally supports the strictly more general **block-independent database** (BID) model, in which input